borjapetit/tex_template_paper/README.md

-# bppaper.cls: A LaTex template for academic papers.
+# bppaper.cls: A LaTex template for academic papers

 This template is based on the ```article``` class.
 I redefine the title page, the page layout and few other aspects.
 I also include some new options, listed below.
 They work as any other option: